 You will not be expected to simply absorb and regurgitate facts.
 Instead, your learning will be something that is created because you will be integrating newly-acquired knowledge and skills into your set of pre-existing knowledge and skills.

 Have you ever taken a class where you felt you did not learn as much as you would’ve liked to?
 Chances are that your learning environment was dull, uninviting, non-supportive, or even threatening in some way.

 Accelerated learning programs tend to place emphasis on offering positive learning environments.
 Students of any type often learn best when they feel they are supported and understood by like-minded individuals.
 Positive emotions result from and perpetuate further positive learning experiences since they increase intrinsic motivation to learn.

 5. Improve Image Processing

-Individuals with brain injuries from physical trauma or from substance abuse tend to struggle with neuropsychological performance issues, including an impairment of visuospatial skills.
+Individuals with brain injuries from physical trauma or from substance abuse tend to struggle with neuropsychological performance issues.
+Including impairment of visuospatial skills.